OctopusDeploy/blog/blog/2022-02/config-as-code-strategies/index.md

 ## Where to store your configuration

 One of the first decisions you will need to make is where to store your deployment configuration files.
-You can choose between several options.
 You can keep your configuration:

 - Alongside your application code
 - In a separate deployment repository